obonaventure/mmtp-book/singlepath.rst

    \draw[blue,thick, ->] (\s1,\y-1.6) -- (\c1,\y-2.6) node [midway, align=left, fill=white] {ACK\small{[ack=3920]}};

-TCP uses a single segment type and each segment contains both a sequence number and an acknowledgement number.
+TCP uses a single segment type and each segment contains both a sequence number and an acknowledgment number.
 The sequence number is mainly useful when a segment contains data.
 A receiver only processes the acknowledgment number if the ``ACK`` flag is set.
-In practice, TCP uses cumulative acknowledgements and all the segments sent on a TCP connection have their ``ACK`` flag set.
+In practice, TCP uses cumulative acknowledgments and all the segments sent on a TCP connection have their ``ACK`` flag set.
 The only exception is the ``SYN`` segment sent by the client to initiate a connection.

 .. _fig-tcp-piggyback: